michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

   - no world init, update, or unit spawning: 39 MB
     - no textures either: 38 MB
       - no box2d init either: 17 MB

+## cpu usage / performance

+- switching to tile layers (with webgl enabled) helped a log
+- droping a fram whenever we cross sector boundaries though, seems because of "set width"